You couldn't find the answer here?

 Here you can find out more about the dimensions and the right inserts for your mechanics.

-How do I install/swap the wooden buttons/knobs on my guitar machine heads?
+How do I install/swap the wood buttons/knobs on my guitar machine heads?

 How can I set the smoothness of my guitar mechanics buttons / knobs?

-The smoothness of the mechanics can be easily adjusted using the button screw.
+The smoothness of the mechanisms can be easily adjusted using the button screw.

 Here you can find out in our instructions how to set the functionality of the mechanics.